Chiaki-meow/Chiaki-meow/README.md

 I'm Chiaki!
 I'm a graduate student in Shanghai Jiao Tong University, major in software engineering.:D

--  I'm a CG beginner and trying to find my own eager.
--  I'm a positive person, and I'm trying to bring more warm to my friends.
+-  Currently I'm fully curious about how to enhance painting/animating workflow between artists and their ideal results!
+Therefore I spent some time in making my HCI demo:>
--  I'm a gamer, AND I have played League of Lengends for over 3000 hours.
+-  I have played various games on PC, AND I have played League of Lengends for over 3000 hours.

-### The time I spent to realize my CG dream:>
+### wait, am i coding for graphics?
 <!--START_SECTION:waka-->

 ```txt